Home About Us Courses Schools Blogs Get Started

 Skills You'll Learn

-• Taking vital signs
+• Taking and recording vital signs

-• Patient scheduling
+• Patient scheduling and administrative tasks

-• Electronic health records
+• Electronic health record (EHR) management

-• Assisting with exams
+• Assisting with clinical procedures

 Career Outlook and Salary